lens-protocol/api-examples/README.md

 INFURA_SECRET=YOUR_INFURA_SECRET
 ```

-note `PROFILE_ID` is optional but required on some endpoints!
+Note 1:`PROFILE_ID` is optional but required on some endpoints!
+Also, make sure to insert the `PROFILE_ID` in hexadecimal format.
-note 2: Highly advised to create an API key and use the Alchemy RPC provider for Mumbai to avoid rate limiting.
+Note 2: Highly advised to create an API key and use the Alchemy RPC provider for Mumbai to avoid rate limiting.
+Note 3: `PK` represents Private key here.

 ## How to run